Bitagora/bitagora-web/nodes/install/validator.md

 - [Ubuntu](./ubuntu.md)

+PLEASE NOTE THAT CURRENTLY THERE ARE NO BITAGORA NETWORKS DEPLOYED, SO YOU WILL NOT BE ABLE TO LINK YOUR NODE WITH ANY NETWORK BY FOLLOWING THESE INSTRUCTIONS.
+IF YOU WANT TO DEPLOY A BITAGORA NETWORK, PLEASE GET IN TOUCH WITH US AT MAIL@BITAGORA.CC.

 ## Usage

 The different components will be installed in Docker containers.
 These containers communicate from the following ports, which should be left available: